-Professional learning often comes from being involved in professional activities and engaged in a variety of community functions.
+Professional learning often comes from being involved in professional activities and engaging in a variety of community functions.
 The College places a high value on NDs being a part of the naturopathic community, the broader community of health professionals, and society generally.
 Category B activities relate to the ND as a health professional, and emphasize community involvement.
-Over a three-year period, members must participate in a minimum of 40 CECs through activities such as (but not limited to):
+Over a three-year period, Members must participate in a minimum of 40 CECs through activities such as (but not limited to):

 - Serving on a College committee, working group or task force, or on the Council;